UDEJI-EBUBE/Devops-bootcamp/project8/project8.md

-# AWS VPC using Terraform
+# Project 8: AWS VPC using Terraform

 ## To do this project you need to have the following.